 As an author, you have more rights than you might think.
-Get more out of your writing; sell your rights.
+Get more out of your writing; sell your book rights.

 Most authors don’t think too much about their rights.
 They think about copyright, for sure.
 They often mail themselves a copy of their manuscript, making sure that the date of mailing is very clearly displayed in the cancellation, as proof of copyright.